 Service level is the percentage of calls answered within a specified number of seconds.
 This call center KPI is typically displayed in real-time to both agents and managers in their call center software metrics dashboard so they can make data-driven decisions that will have an impact on keeping this KPI within an acceptable range.

 The average speed of answer is the average time it takes for calls to be answered in the call center during a specific time frame.
-This includes time spent waiting in a queue and while the agent’s phone rings however does not include the time it takes to navigate through the IVR.
+This includes time spent waiting in a queue and while the agent’s phone rings however does not include the time it takes to navigate through the IVR system.
 It is a call center KPI typically referenced by managers when assessing their team’s efficiency and degree of accessibility to their callers.

 Average handle time is the elapsed time from when an agent answers a call until the agent disconnects.
 It is one of the most commonly analyzed KPIs in the call center industry as it is directly related to caller satisfaction.